How do you hire the best people to help your organisation be more resilient? What are the qualities and skills to look for in job candidates?

-Here's one reason why hiring talented professionals to bolster your company's resilience is a business imperative: Research firm Gartner predicts that by 2020, 75% of organizations will experience "visible" business disruptions due to a gap in infrastructure and operations skills, an increase from just under 20% in 2016.
+Here's one reason why hiring talented professionals to bolster your company's resilience is a business imperative: Research firm Gartner predicts that by 2020, 75% of organisations will experience "visible" business disruptions due to a gap in infrastructure and operations skills, an increase from just under 20% in 2016.

-Recognizing the need, companies are increasingly focused on hiring for resilience.
+Recognising the need, companies are increasingly focused on hiring for resilience.
 In Sungard AS' recent survey of 500 C-suite professionals in U.S. companies with 500+ employees, 82% say they planned to increase business continuity recruitment this year — while 77% agree that accessing the right skills for business continuity is indeed a challenge.